Easter Lily (badge)

 The Easter Lily (Lile na Cásca) is a badge in the shape of a calla lily flower, worn during Easter by Irish republicans as a symbol of remembrance for Irish republican combatants who died during or were executed after the 1916 Easter Rising.
 Depending on the political affiliations of the bearer, it can also commemorate members of the pre-Treaty Irish Republican Army, both post-Treaty Irish Republican Armies, and either the Provisional IRA or the Official IRA.
 It may also be used to commemorate members of the Irish National Liberation Army (INLA).

+The badge has traditionally been made of paper affixed with a pin, though self-adhesive and, from the 1990s, metal versions have also circulated.
+Coloured in green, white and orange, it was intended by its originators to recall the tricolour flag raised over the General Post Office during the Rising.
+Proceeds from its sale have historically gone towards republican prisoners' dependants funds and the upkeep of republican graves and memorials, and the badge has been sold both at church gates on Easter Sunday and door-to-door.

+Since its introduction, the lily has been a recurring source of political contention.
+Governments in both the Republic of Ireland and Northern Ireland have, at various points, sought to restrict its sale or display, while its status alongside the British Remembrance poppy has remained a point of dispute in Northern Ireland into the 21st century.